The K-theory type of quantum CW-complexes: Acknowledgements

 \section{Acknowledgements}

 This paper is part of the international project ``Quantum Dynamics" supported by EU grant H2020-MSCA-RISE-2015-691246.
 The international project was also co-financed by the Polish Ministry of Science and Higher Education from the funds allocated for science in the years 2016-2019 through the grants W2/H2020/2016/317281 and 328941/PnH/2016 (Piotr M.\ Hajac), W43/H2020/2016/319577 and 329915/PnH/2016 (Tomasz Maszczyk), W30/H2020/2016/319460 and 329390/PnH/2016 (Bartosz Zieli\'nski).
-Also, Piotr M.\ Hajac, Tomasz Maszczyk and Bartosz Zieli\'nski thank the University of Kansas, Lawrence, for its hospitality, and Piotr M.\ Hajac thanks the University of Naples Federico II for the hospitality and sponsorship.
+Furthermore, at the latter stage, this work was partially supported by the Simons Foundation Award No.\ 663281 granted to the Institute of Mathematics of the Polish Academy of Sciences for the years 2021-2023.
+Finally, Piotr M.\ Hajac, Tomasz Maszczyk and Bartosz Zieli\'nski thank the University of Kansas, Lawrence, for its hospitality, Piotr M.\ Hajac thanks the University of Naples Federico II for the hospitality and sponsorship, and Francesco D'Andrea and Bartosz Zieli\'nski are happy to acknowledge the hospitality of the Banach Center.